 Help These Organizations Inspire Change Through Environmental Education

-Our environment is our home, and taking care of it is a top priority— or at least many think it should be.
+Our environment is our home, and taking care of it is a top priority.
 Educating the public on environmental issues is becoming more and more critical and education in schools, public parks, and via publications are all ways of spreading awareness and understanding how we can better take care of our planet.

 GreatNonprofits has put together a list of organizations making a difference in environmental education.
 By empowering future leaders, engaging communities, and advocating, these nonprofits’ missions all have one common goal: to inspire people to do their part in protecting our planet.